stashed/docs/docs/concepts/what-is-stash/architecture.md

   A complete backup or restore process may consist of several steps.
 For example, in order to backup a PostgreSQL database we first need to dump the database, upload the dumped file to backend and then we need to update `Repository` and `BackupSession` status and send Prometheus metrics.
 We represent such individual steps via `Function` objects.
 An entire backup or restore process needs an ordered execution of one or more functions.
 A `Task` specifies an ordered collection of functions along with their parameters. `Function` and `Task` enables users to extend or customize the backup/restore process.
 For more details about `Task`, please visit [here](/docs/concepts/crds/task.md).

-- **BackupConfigurationTemplate**
+- **BackupBlueprint**

-  A `BackupConfigurationTemplate` enables users to provide a template for `Repository` and `BackupConfiguration` object.
+  A `BackupBlueprint` enables users to provide a blueprint for `Repository` and `BackupConfiguration` object.
 Then, s/he just needs to add some annotations to the workload s/he wants to backup.
-Stash will automatically create respective `Repository` and `BackupConfiguration` according to the template.
-In this way, users can create a single template for all similar types of workloads and backup them by applying some annotations on them.
-In Stash parlance, we call this process **default backup**.
-For more details about `BackupConfigurationTemplate`, please visit [here](/docs/concepts/crds/backupconfiguration_template.md).
+Stash will automatically create respective `Repository` and `BackupConfiguration` according to the blueprint.
+In this way, users can create a single blueprint for all similar types of workloads and backup them only by applying some annotations on them.
+In Stash parlance, we call this process **Auto Backup**.
+For more details about `BackupBlueprint`, please visit [here](/docs/concepts/crds/backupblueprint.md).

 - **AppBinding**